 The aim of her work is to guide and support individuals on their path toward better health and wellness.
 She brings her years of experience, her advanced palpation skills, and hands on healing techniques into each of her sessions.
 Through these practices she has come to understand how the health of the central and peripheral nervous system, thus the entire body, is optimized by maintaining the health of the finely balanced skeletal system, the spine, cranium, and it’s supporting muscle/tendon/and fascial structures.
 When we restore the health of our spine, blocks to our vital energy are released, energy flows, and the health of the body, mind, and spirit improve.
 Healing happens, naturally.

-Dr. Makaya Roma offers 20 and 40 minute private sessions Monday through Saturday that may include the following healing and diagnostic practices:
+Dr. Makaya Roma offers 20 minute sessions for $50 and 40 minute sessions for $85, 50 minute sessions for $105.
+Private sessions may include the following healing and diagnostic practices:

 Body reading is a brief visual assessment to determine one’s current overall health and alignment pattern.
 This process begins at the base of the feet and moves up the kinematic chain to the top of the cranium and outward to the wrist and fingers.
 This process of observation is done in both static and dynamic postures and movements and is used to determine which postures and movements should be practiced and which ones should be minimized.